chakravarthiBagula/python-Hackerrank/README.md

-# python-Hackerrank
+# python-Hackerrank Solutions

-Here we provided the solutions for challenges in python HackerRank
+Here are  my solutions for challenges in  HackerRank Python

 You can search through the challenge name